-Responsive web design is as it sounds: A single design and layout is created for a website and scales according to the size of the window (or device) it displays on.
+Responsive web design is as it sounds: A single design and layout are created for a website and scale according to the size of the window (or device) it displays on.

 Designers (and developers) use a simple media query to create thresholds based on a resolution with the stylesheet.
 When the window is resized on a device that matches the media query’s dimensions, elements on the page realign to fit the screen size.

 The key to “responsive” web design is that it keeps the major design elements of the layout intact.
-While small details may or may not be shifted out of the window, resized or re-positioned, the look and feel of the website remains intact, so that a website displaying on a mobile screen remains consistent in look and feel.
+While small details may or may not be shifted out of the window, resized or repositioned, the look and feel of the website remain intact, so that a website displayed on a mobile screen remains consistent in look and feel.

 Consistency in visual design really matters.
 It’s one of the key principles to successful UX design and helps to enhance the brand’s recognizability.
 As the screen resizes, elements shuffle around, which requires a lot of upfront selling.

 Well, there wasn’t anything wrong, per se.
-Adaptive design was less about correcting an ill and more about translating principles of customer-centricity, personalization and a need for better conversion rates into a way to re-imagine the user experience across devices.
+The adaptive design was less about correcting an ill and more about translating principles of customer-centricity, personalization and a need for better conversion rates into a way to re-imagine the user experience across devices.